X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 Bitwise AND the provided value with the Accumulator.

-- Sets N (Negative) flag if the bit 7 of the result is 1, and otherewise clears it.
+- Sets N (Negative) flag if the bit 7 of the result is 1, and otherwise clears it.
 - Sets Z (Zero) is the result is zero, and otherwise clears it